daisyworld1/Data-Science-Projects-in-R/Airbnb_new_users_v2.md

 ![](Airbnb_new_users_v2_files/figure-markdown_github/train2_1-1-1.png)

 There are more female users than male users.
 It appears that female users have a much stronger preference for France.

 #### Age & Gender - Outside of US

-What if we combine age ca tegory and gender to create a new variable gender\_age, will that provide us some unique insights?
+What if we combine age category and gender to create a new variable gender_age, will that provide us some unique insights?

 ``` r
 ggplot(train2_1, aes(x = gender_age, fill = country_destination)) + geom_bar(position = "fill") + theme(axis.text.x = element_text(angle = 90)) + scale_fill_brewer(palette="Paired")